-In sum, the role of the elders is to shepherd the local church together through teaching and overseeing the flock.
+In sum, the elders’ role is to shepherd the local church together through teaching and overseeing the flock.

 The function of deacons (to put it simply) is to administrate servanthood.

-This is in alignment with the meaning of the Greek word for deacon (diakonos) which simply means “servant.”
+This aligns with the meaning of the Greek word for deacon (diakonos) which simply means “servant.”
 To learn more about deacons, you can find several helpful blog posts on our website about “What the Bible Says about Deacons” and “Why Do Deacons Matter for the Church’s Health?”